-This dense almond studded, sugar dusted cake is imbedded with the highest quality candied orange peel, honey, spices, and just enough flour to hold it all together, with a thin wafer bottom.
-Quite possibly the mother of all fruit cakes; panforte traces its birth to the beautiful Tuscan city of Siena in the 12 century, and was a staple for the Crusaders.
+This dense almond-studded, sugar-dusted cake is embedded with the highest quality candied orange peel, honey, spices, and just enough flour to hold it all together, with a thin wafer bottom.
+Quite possibly the mother of all fruit cakes; Panforte traces its birth to the beautiful Tuscan city of Siena in the 12 century, and was a staple for the Crusaders.
 The modern Panforte Margherita was reformulated and named in honor of the first queen of Italy; Margherita di Savoia.
 It is classically served sliced in thin wedges with a dessert wine or coffee.
 Modern enthusiasts have parred it with a cheese course as well.

 Net Wt.
 8.8 oz